 It is very common for young people to strive to be something that others want them to be or what may be perceived as ‘what other’s want them to be’.
 In this way, many adolescents , lose their identity and are unclear about who they really are and who they really want to become.
 Seeking (and receiving) approval from adults and peers can dictate a young person’s perception of themselves.

 Young people yearn for protection, love, understanding and safe boundaries even though this may often appear the last thing they desire!
 In many cases this yearn can be hugely contradicted by young people’s external behaviours.
 This can potentially make being a parent even harder as parents’ may feel isolated as well as confused, believing they understood the needs of their child, yet the child’s behaviour suggests otherwise.

-Talking to a therapist can offer young people a relationship that can help an individual to get to know the ‘real’ them.
+Talking to a therapist can offer young people a relationship that can help them to get to know the ‘real’ them.
 The authenticity of each human being, their reality and their life experiences are validated by the therapist.
 This allows them to find their own answers and identity whilst gaining self-confidence and belief.